stevenmcsorley/tailwinds-webpack-5-scss/README.md

 - Makes continous maintenance easier if there are frequent design changes.

-- more flexable than custom css
+- more flexible than custom css

 - faster to transform legacy html components or decorate legacy html and css